+Simportant Prerequisite: Using HMC interface, you must set the flag "Allow Performance Information Collection" in the partition properties dialog box (Hardware tab) of the BPRse client.
 This section explains how to set up BPRse client(s) and how to get started.
 The configuration steps explained in this section must be done on each BPRse client.

-Note:

-Configuration information is also available in the README.bprse.client file in the /usr/lpp/bprse.client directory.
+Note Configuration information is also available in the README.bprse.client file in the /usr/lpp/bprse.client directory.
 After BPRse client software installation (bprse.client fileset), you can find configuration files and scripts in the /usr/lpp/bprse.client directory.

-Configuring a BPRse client consists in:

-- Edit/update the topasR.conf configuration file. - Execute the config\topasR script. - Install/configure ssh (only if you plan to use scp as transfer method between BPRse client(s) and BPRse server).
+- Edit/update the topasR.conf configuration file. - Execute the config_topasR script. - Install/configure ssh (only if you plan to use scp as transfer method between BPRse client(s) and BPRse server).